-Pre School and Reception children aged 3 – 5 are accommodated in their own classrooms and outdoor play areas.
-However, as an integral part of the school, the children in Saplings make full use of the Prep School’s facilities, such as the dining hall, playground and outdoor play area.
+Children are accommodated in dedicated classrooms and outdoor play areas.
+However, as an integral part of the school, the pre-prep children make full use of the Prep School’s facilities, such as the dining hall, playground and outdoor play area.
 We very much hope that pupils will remain in our Prep School until they reach the age of 13 and beyond into our Senior School.

 Every child should be happy, secure, valued and confident.
 The Park School’s philosophy is to value every child as a unique individual, who enjoys learning and thinking for him or herself.
 The School provides a supportive and secure environment in which every child can flourish and learn at their own pace and in their own individual way.
 The School’s role is to stimulate and encourage their development and enjoyment of learning through a variety of different activities in secure indoor and outdoor situations, through play and through structured and creative activities.
-The School encourages the growth of social skills and empathy amongst the nursery children.
+The School encourages the growth of social skills and empathy amongst the children.
 Relationships which the children develop with each other and with our staff are central to their happiness and lay the best possible foundation for their future.